im-hanzou/doctlrv/readme.md

 python doctlrv.py
 ```

-[!] make sure you have git & python installed
+[ ! ] Make sure you have git & python installed
+.